-- Our own records of your shareholders (including beneficial owners), suppliers and companies you use or may have agreements with, and other related people - Credit reference agencies (who may check their information against other databases public or private - they have access to) and fraud prevention agencies - Organisations that provide their own personal data, or personal data from other third parties, to help us to improve the personal data and company information we hold, and provide more relevant and interesting products and services to you - Criminal record checks and information - Employers - Joint account holders - Other directors, partners, signatories or employees in your business - People appointed to act on your behalf - Other banks and financial institutions (for example, when you have asked us to display their accounts on our platforms, we have received information to investigate incorrect payments, or you have switched your account to us) - Publically available sources, such as media stories and online registers or directories
+- Credit reference agencies (who may check their information against other databases public or private they have access to) and fraud prevention agencies - Organisations that provide their own personal data, or personal data from other third parties, to help us to improve the personal data we hold, and provide more relevant and interesting products and services to you - Criminal record checks and information - Employers - Joint account holders - · People appointed to act on your behalf - Other banks and financial institutions (for example, when you have asked us to display their accounts on our platforms, we have received information to investigate incorrect payments, or you have switched your account to us) - · Publicly available sources, such as media stories and online registers or directories - Businesses you own or are associated with, such as investment companies, trusts or partnerships, as well as the directors, partners, trustees, authorised officers or agents of those businesses.

-If you give us personal data about other people (such as directors, owners, business partners or employees), or you ask us to share their personal data with third parties, you confirm that they understand how we will use their personal data.
+If you give us personal data about other people (such as your family or joint account holders), or you ask us to share their personal data with third parties, you confirm that they understand the information in this notice about how we will use their personal data.